Conflict of Interests Policy

 VII.
 Approval and Amendment

-This policy was approved by the President effective [_____], 2018.
+This policy was approved by the President on June 22, 2018.

 VIII.
 Appendices; Related Policies, Procedures, and Guidance